-Permitted Uses:
+Permitted Uses on land below 2000 feet elevation:

 - 1. Agricultural, including: maple sugaring, pasturing livestock, raising crops, and building accessory to and necessary for such uses. - 2.
 Commercial forestry; - 3.
 Forestry for research, demonstration, education and related uses; - 4.
-Private hunting or fishing camp, consisting of building used occasionally or seasonally for temporary shelter in connection with a recreational activity, not operated as a business and subject to the following: - a.
+Private camp, consisting of a building used occasionally or seasonally for temporary shelter in connection with hunting, fishing or a recreational activity, not operated as a business and subject to the following: - a.
 Only chemical, incinerator, or privy-type toilet facilities permitted in accordance with design standards of the Vermont Department of Environmental Conservation.
 The camp may not be served by a sewage disposal system consisting of a tank and/or leaching field. - b.
 No privy-type toilet facilities or any discharge of wastewater from sinks, showers, washing machines, or other sources shall be located within 200 feet of any spring, well, stream, brook, river, pond, or Class I, II, or III wetland including any vernal pools on the subject lot or any other lot. - 5.
-A recreational camp for seasonal or occasional use for adults, families, or children, whether operated for profit or not, provided that the lot area is not less than twenty-seven acres plus an additional 8000 square feet for each person accommodated, and that all camp facilities are located not less than 200 feet from the edge of any road right-of-way or other lot line, and sewage disposal facilities are in accordance with the design standards of the Vermont Department of Environmental Conservation. - 6.
 Accessory uses customarily incidental to a permitted or conditional use on the same lot.
 Accessory buildings shall not be used for dwelling purposes.

-Conditional Uses:
+Conditional Uses on land below 2000 feet elevation: